Remi1095/breakout-clone/README.md

 # Breakout clone in Bevy

 Small breakout clone made in Rust with Bevy.
+Features an overly convoluted brick generation system.

 Install rust then run
 ```bash